Monday, February 23, 2026 5:22 PM IST

 • Social Isolation: Elderly individuals often face loneliness and depression, both of which accelerate dementia progression.

-These risk factors mirror the triggers identified in the Afro-American community, where poor access to healthy and healthcare leads to derailed health outcomes.
+These risk factors mirror the triggers identified in the Afro-American community, where poor access to healthy food and healthcare leads to derailed health outcomes.

 Early Diagnosis of Dementia